marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-csdl-specification.md

 -   TypeRef
 -   Parameter

 The following table describes the facets that are supported in CSDL.
 All facets are optional.
-Some facets listed below are used by the Entity Framework when generating a database from a conceptual model.
+Some facets listed below are used by the Entity Framework when?generating a database from a conceptual model.

 **Note**:
 For information about data types in a conceptual model, see Conceptual Model Types (CSDL).